 March 15, 2015 - Why Manners Matter

 Mrs. Angela Jiggetts-Bazzi ever dedicated to uplifting our youth came back to continue the Bullying discussion as it is a "hot button" issue that our youth are facing.
-Mrs. Jiggetts-Bazzi took the opportunitiy to incorporate the actions associated with "Bullying" to why "Manners Matter" into the workshop.
+Mrs. Jiggetts-Bazzi took the opportunity to incorporate the actions associated with "Bullying" to why "Manners Matter" into the workshop.
 The girls found that people who bully and don't have manners have no respect for themselves or others.
-They were able to grasp that when you respect yourself and others bullying is beneath you and manners matter when you have self respect and respect for others.
+They were able to grasp that when you respect yourself and others bullying is beneath you, and manners matter when you have self-respect and respect for others.
 They also learned how to identify themselves on the phone, how to address and respond to people, and even how important it is to send a personal note card of appreciation.
 It was an awesome experience for the girls as Mrs. Jiggetts-Bazzi met the girls where they were in this current environment.
 The thought provoking conversations allowed them to express all that they had internalized and experienced.
 We are eternally grateful to Ms. Angela for helping the Free2Rise Girls aspire to become better individuals.
 And we believe that the impact of the Bullying and Manners Matter workshops will be reflected as powerful lessons in all of the girls' future interactions with people.
-We truely appreciate you Mrs. Angela Jiggetts-Bazzi.
-Thank You for al you do and have done for Free2Rise.
+We truly appreciate you Mrs. Angela Jiggetts-Bazzi.
+Thank You for all you do in the interest of Free2Rise.

 February 15, 2015 - Taking Actions to Disappear Bullying